marcelpetrick/DevNotes/BeenThereSeenThat/20240131_Doulos_AnatomyLinuxEmbeddedSystem/README.md

 Q:
     Can you run Linux on CPUs without a memory management unit?
 A:
     Yes.
 But that's not common, and you need a lot of patches.
-It's not use in the industry, as far as I am aware of.
+It's not used in the industry, as far as I am aware of.
 7:22 PM

 Webinar staffto everyone